vivmuk/CognitiveBias/LAUNCH.md

 ### Pages Not Loading?
 1. Ensure `all-99-biases.js` is in the same folder
 2. Check browser console for JavaScript errors
-3. Verify all files are in the `google cog bias` folder
+3. Verify all files are in the repository root folder

 ### Navigation Issues?
 - All pages should link correctly